One of the biggest and oldest bookmakers in the world, William Hill can do pretty much everything you could want from an online bookmaker.

 William Hill do throw their financial weight around when it comes to offering live streaming.
 William Hill TV (WHTV) offer streaming daily with football, tennis, major horse racing and loads of other sports from basketball to volleyball.
 The streaming service runs in combination with the dedicated in play radio service and text commentary meaning it is possible to get minute by minute action on all in play markets.

-It is worth mentioning how William Hill deal with scale very nicely on mobile, other bookies could learn a lesson from this.
-The home page and individual pages for specific sports and in play offer really good collapsed menu options without losing any function.
-You don’t spend long scrolling or finding your bet, which is essential while on the move or betting in play.
+It is worth mentioning how well William Hill deal with scale on mobile, other bookies could learn a lesson from this.
+The home page and individual pages for specific sports and in play utilise effective collapsed menu options which only aid functionality.

 Gaming and Casino